jamesbmayr/rpsrpg/README.md

 Join a game on a computer or mobile device by entering the 4-letter id.

 ## Gameplay
+Each player selects a hero:
+* *barbarian*: swing a club, toss rocks, and set off bombs
+* *wizard*: swing a staff, shoot lightning, and create a wall of water
+* *ranger*: swing a sword, throw knives, and deploy spikes

+Traverse the randomly generated dungeon, guarded by armies of monsters, to find and return the three magic orbs.
+Along the adventure, you'll also encounter:
+* *portals*: teleport between chambers
+* *shrines*: temporary rage, protection, and speed
+* *healing*: quickly recover health

 ## Code
 The app is powered by nodeJS and websockets, written in 100% raw javascript.